ungap/babel-plugin-transform-hinted-jsx/README.md

 # @ungap/babel-plugin-transform-hinted-jsx

-This plugin is [a follow up of this post](https://webreflection.medium.com/jsx-is-inefficient-by-default-but-d1122c992399) and it can be used together with [@babel/plugin-transform-react-jsx](https://www.npmjs.com/package/@babel/plugin-transform-react-jsx).
+This plugin is [a follow up of this post](https://webreflection.medium.com/jsx-is-inefficient-by-default-but-d1122c992399) and it can be used in place of [@babel/plugin-transform-react-jsx](https://www.npmjs.com/package/@babel/plugin-transform-react-jsx).

 A huge thanks to [Nicolò Ribaudo](https://twitter.com/NicoloRibaudo) for helping out.